ankitects/anki/docs/contributing.md

 particular screens.
 The pylib code tends to use the first form, as the focus is usually subjects like cards, notes, etc.

-Using "did change" instead of the past test "changed" can seem awkward, but makes it consistent with "will", and is similar to the naming style used in iOS's libraries.
+Using "did change" instead of the past tense "changed" can seem awkward, but makes it consistent with "will", and is similar to the naming style used in iOS's libraries.